NCAR/VAPOR/docs/sphinx/contributing.rst

 All contributions are welcome.
 The contributions that can be made include:

-    - `Bug reports <contributing.bugReports>`_
+    - :ref:`Bug reports <contributing.bugReports>`
-    - `Feature requests <contributing.bugReports>`_
+    - :ref:`Feature requests <contributing.bugReports>`
-    - `Code contributions <contributing.git>`_
+    - :ref:`Code contributions <contributing.git>`
-    - `Documentation updates <contributing.documentation>`_
+    - :ref:`Documentation updates <contributing.documentation>`
-    - `Your own visualizations to share in Vapor's gallery <contributing.visGallery>`_
+    - :ref:`Your own visualizations to share in Vapor's gallery <contributing.visGallery>`

-Vapor's current issues under development can be found on our `GitHub "issues" tab <https://github.com/ncar/vapor/issues>`_.
+Vapor's current to-do list can be found on our `GitHub "issues" tab <https://github.com/ncar/vapor/issues>`_.

 If you’ve found an interesting issue that you would like to help fix, leave a comment on the issue that you would like to be assigned to it.
-This helps prevent multiple people working on the same problem without coordinating with eachother.
+Assigning each issue to one or more individuals helps coordinaton among developers.

-you can refer to our Building From Source guide to get your development environment setup.
-After that, our Vapor Architecture guide can help guide you on what part of the code base is relevant to your new feature.
+After assignment, you can refer to this guide to :ref:`set up your development environment <contributing.environment>`, and make your contribution.
+Vapor's Architecture guide can help guide you on what part of the code base is relevant to your new feature.

 Feel free to ask questions on the `Vapor Discourse Forum <https://vapor.discourse.group>`_.